GeekMuch/notifyGradeSTADS/README.md

 - [Any version of Python3](https://www.python.org/downloads/)
 - pip package management system
 - Required dependencies can be found [here](https://github.com/GeekMuch/notifyGradeSTADS/blob/master/requirements.txt)
-  - To install the requirements:
+  - To install the requirements use:
     ```pip install -r /path/to/requirements.txt```